TimKraemer/minimal-npm-webpack-react-es6-production-environment/README.md

+# DEPRECATED!
+**this can be safely replaced by `create-react-app` and is therefore not needed anymore.
+Futhermore I strongly advice against using this, since the security implications of old and not maintained npm packages are critical!**

 # simple, clean and minimal
 This is a clean example React Project.
 It has everything you need for a quick and comfortable start into React.